-Germany was the last of the major European nations to obtain political unity, and for a long time had served as a battle ground between stronger powers.
+Germany was the last major European nation to obtain political unity, and had long served as a battle ground between stronger powers.
 However, in 1871, except for the part that remained in the Austro-Hungarian Empire, Germany was unified under Prussian domination.
 While völkisch thought had by then attained prominence in the country as a symbol for Germans as a people, this forced union under Prussian rule had little connection to it.
-The nation’s subsequent rapid industrialization and urbanization profoundly changed the cultural and natural environment for many Germans, as a largely rural people was becoming one of the world’s economic and military powerhouses.
+The nation’s subsequent rapid industrialization and urbanization profoundly changed the cultural and natural environment for many Germans, as a largely rural people became one of the world’s economic and military powerhouses.
 But success in traditional power politics was experienced as at cross purposes to völkisch identity.

 The völkisch concept offered a powerful tool for criticizing this rapid modernization, growing rootlessness, and increasing reduction of everything once considered intrinsically valuable to its money price.
 The values most rewarded by rapid industrialization and urbanization were largely instrumental, and impersonal, whereas those of the Volk arose from the soul of a people.
 In George Mosse’s summary of this movement, such people could find

 Inner correspondence with nature, a correspondence he shared with his Volk.
 In this way the individual linked himself with every other member of the Volk in a common feeling of belonging.
 Yet . . . the Volk did not have universal dimensions, but was limited to a particular national unit. . . . only [Nature’s] regional manifestations gave the Volk its character, potential, and unity.
 Nature was defined as landscape…